gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 magician.
 There wasn't a child in Cherne who hadn't.
 When she was little, she had imagined turning herself into a tiger or an elephant.
 Later, she had daydreamed about having a giant's strength so that she could settle the score with Fraederiq.
-"What do I have to do?"  she asked.
+"What do I have to do?"

 "Just light the candles and say some words.
 That's all.  *La*, truly, that's all."
 Razi closed his eyes.
-Suddenly, surprisingly, he chuckled.
+Suddenly he chuckled.
 "It's a pity I don't have anything to read.
 This would be a wonderful time to catch up."

-Erileine slid his satchel off his shoulder, undid the drawstring, and pulled out the collection of tales.
+Erileine slid her satchel off her shoulder, undid the drawstring, and pulled out the collection of tales.
 "How about this?" she asked.

 Razi took it from her flipped through the pages.
 His eyebrows went